-Rhineland, 1918/1919, the allied occupation of the Rhineland brings foreign soldiers to our region.
-Rhineland separatists.
-The armistice put a temporary end to the fighting in the Great War, the allied occupation of the Rhineland began.
+Rhineland, 1918/1919.
+The armistice had put a temporary end to the fighting in the Great War, the allied occupation of the Rhineland began.
 Martial law remained in force, and the British fleet maintained its naval blockade.

 After the revolt of the sailors in Kiel, the revolution spread throughout the country.
 Uncertainty about the future shaped the mood in the Rhineland.

 According to the armistice, German troops had to evacuate the left bank of the Rhine before 6 a.m. on 4 December.
 The soldiers, who were still in France and Belgium, were hurrying back.
 Many people were waiting for them at the roads and bridges, hoping that the soldiers would be able to give them news of their loved ones.